Your Guide on How to Get a Student Visa for Canada

 4. Start your application

-Once you have every necessary document, including your acceptance letter from a DLI, you can start your online application for a study permit.
+Once you have all the necessary documents, you can start your online application for a study permit.
 During your application, you will need to:

 • Read the instruction guide to make sure you know the steps of the process;